ballerina-attic/ballerina-honeycomb/README.md

         } else {
             log:printError("Error attaching span ", err = childSpanId);
         }
-        // The below function adds tags that are to be passed as metrics in the traces.
+        //The below function adds tags to be passed as metrics in the message traces.
 These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>studentData.requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
     }